This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

-Save $5,000 in a year for my Expedition Everywhere fund, that was where my financial challenge started four months ago.
-Also four months ago, a pandemic seemed possible but somewhat unlikely.
+Save $5,000 in a year for my Expedition Everywhere fund, that was where my financial challenge started.
+Also many months ago, a pandemic seemed possible but somewhat unlikely.
 A lot has changed in a short amount of time but accomplishing my life list has stayed constant.
 If anything, this pandemic has taught me that I need to increase my resolve to accomplish my dreams before another wave of climate-induced disaster, infectious pandemic, or other human malady comes in and tries to smash my plans.
 I say, no. Resolution is my solution to our current convolution.
 Boom!

 Busted Up Budget